awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetPersonTracking.md

 Valid Values:` IN_PROGRESS | SUCCEEDED | FAILED`

  ** [NextToken](#API_GetPersonTracking_ResponseSyntax) **   <a name="rekognition-GetPersonTracking-response-NextToken"></a>
-If the response is truncated, Rekognition Video returns this token that you can use in the subsequent request to retrieve the next set of persons\.
+If the response is truncated, Amazon Rekognition Video returns this token that you can use in the subsequent request to retrieve the next set of persons\.
 Type: String
 Length Constraints: Maximum length of 255\.